Human beings are hardwired for storytelling.

 OUR ORIGIN STORY

-When they were fifteen years old, Kate and Melissa met selling pies at a school band fundraiser.
+When they were fifteen years old, Kate Marple and Melissa Lauricella Bergstrom met selling pies at a school band fundraiser.
 Recognizing the kindred spirits within one another, they quickly bonded over a love of make-believe, salsa and chips, and big laughs.
 At school, they lived in the drama and music departments, and on the weekends, they traipsed through the woods in capes and fake mustaches enacting stories, both dramatic and ridiculous.
 As they got older, they refused to surrender imagination or a sense of play at adulthood’s doorstep.

 But amidst the silliness, they also shared a fascination about what it means to belong – to other people, to a place, or to a community.
 For more than a decade, they have been having conversations with friends and strangers about how people identify themselves and others.
 In 2010, Melissa attended Emerson College’s Graduate Program in Theatre and Community where she was intrigued by the power of performance not only as a meaningful collective experience for audiences, but as a transformational tool for dialogue and social change for communities at-large.
 During her time at Emerson, she had the opportunity to explore Theatre of the Oppressed, education outreach, and build upon her love of documentary theatre.
 Melissa saw so many ways to build bridges between theatre and community, and create stronger connections between the art form of theatre and the conversations we share about community issues.
 At the same time, Kate was at the University of Edinburgh in Scotland getting her Masters in Nationalism Studies.
 Researching how trauma affects national memory and healing, she was curious about how remembering events of the past changes how we collectively belong in the future.
 She loved having conversations with classmates from around the globe about how they see themselves and their countries, and how belonging is different and the same in all corners of the world.
 Kate was captivated by the ways nations, like people, want above all else to be seen.
 In 2015, Melissa and Kate realized that they took different paths to examine the same questions, and began imagining how and where to have these conversations in their community.
 They thought about their love of storytelling – about its power to create belonging when someone sees her story in another person, and the power to create understanding when someone sees a story unlike his own.
 They began to see each real story of “visiting” as a potentially powerful piece of theatre that could simultaneously start a dialogue and entertain.
-Thus began The Perpetual Visitors Theatre Company. |
+Thus began The Perpetual Visitors Theatre Company.
+They ran the company together until the end of 2023 when Kate departed and Melissa took the reins to continue the company's work (with Kate remaining the company's biggest supporter!) |